qoolife/qoolife-api/README.md

-# QoolifeApi is the official Ruby Qoolife API client
+# QoolifeApi is the official Ruby wrapper for Qoolife API

-Ruby wrapper for the Qoolife API, so you can easily plug it into your App
+Ruby API client for Qoolife, so you can easily plug it into your App.

 ## Installation